hamada-g/blue-lab/docs/lab-journal.md

 - The guest OS could not ping the host-side NAT gateway even though outbound internet connectivity and DNS resolution worked.

 ### Next Step
-Update the Ubuntu server, install basic utilities, and prepare the system for Wazuh installation.
+Verify hostname and package-source DNS resolution, install final Wazuh prerequisites, and prepare the server for Wazuh repository setup.